 Freshcaller’s biggest downside is its pricing model.
 No matter what plan you have, you can expect to pay per minute for every phone call.
 Some plans do include 1,000-5,000 calls per month (for $19-$99 per user per month), but if you’re managing calls from multiple lines per day, this won’t last you long.

 There’s no counting down your minutes with OpenPhone.
-Every plan comes with unlimited calls in the US and Canada, and you can make international calls at affordable rates, too.
+Every plan comes with free calls in the US and Canada, and you can make international calls at affordable rates, too.

 2. Poor customer service

 Freshcaller has a reputation for poor customer service, according to online reviews like this one:

 “I had tickets open for weeks without anyone ever attending to them.
 It is also not possible to get anybody on the phone.”
 (Review from G2)